MicrosoftDocs/Viva/Viva/topics/set-up-topic-experiences.md

 search.appverid:
 - MET150
 ms.localizationpriority:  medium
-description: Learn how to set up Microsoft Viva Topics.
+description: Learn how to set up Microsoft Viva Topics and manage your settings.
 ---

-# Set up Microsoft Viva Topics
+# Set up and manage Microsoft Viva Topics

 You can use the Microsoft 365 admin center to set up and configure [Topics](topic-experiences-overview.md).